 Invest some time in researching and optimizing your hashtags.

-Instagram allows up to 30 hashtags per Instagram post, so I recommend everyone to max out the 30 hashtags to optimize your reach.
+Instagram allows up to 30 hashtags per Instagram post, so I recommend everyone to max out the 30 hashtags to optimize their reach.

 Unless you’re already an established figure or a celebrity, you’ll want to benefit from the additional reach offered by hashtags.